Fredenberg Township, St. Louis County, Minnesota

 Fredenberg Township is a township in Saint Louis County, Minnesota, United States.
 The population was 1,337 at the 2010 census.

 Lavaque Road (County Road 48) serves as a main route in the township.
 Other routes include Fish Lake Road, Beaver River Road, and Taft Road.

-Local business establishments include the Eagle's Nest Resort, the Blue Max, and Fredenberg Minno-ette Bait and Tackle.

 History

 Fredenberg Township was named for Jacob Fredenberg, an early settler.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.9 sqmi; 25.4 sqmi is land and 10.5 sqmi, or 29.21%, is water.

 The Cloquet River flows through the central portion of Fredenberg Township, and flows from Island Lake.

 The Beaver River flows through the southwest part of the township.

 Fish Lake and Island Lake Flowages are both partially located within Fredenberg Township.
 Both lakes are reservoirs originally designed for hydroelectric generation by Minnesota Power and Light.

 Adjacent townships and communities

 The following are adjacent to Fredenberg Township :